hatchways/team-cherry/README.md

 # EXPRESS-STARTER

 ## PostgreSQL setup:
-Please download PostgreSQL from https://www.postgresql.org/download/, create a local database and
+Please download PostgreSQL from https://www.postgresql.org/download/, create a local database and set the value of the three variables shown below in the .env file with the corresponding database credential.
-- database: postgres
-- username: postgres
+- DB_name
-- password: 11111111
+- DB_username
-- host: localhost
+- DB_password